brandonprry/gray_hat_csharp_code/README.md

 Chapter 14
 --
 In chapter fourteen, we conclude the book by focusing on automating the blackbox web application scanner Arachni, a free and open source project.
 Using the Arachni MSGPACK RPC that is the shipped with the project, we create a small tool to automatically scan a URL and report the findings as we scan.

+Conclusion
+--
+In the end, I want the reader to leave having a broad understanding of the potential the C# programming language can have at their home or organization, who may be struggling to enact and follow through with mature vulnerability management or security-oriented SDLCs.